HntrWalker/HntrWalker.github.io/Tableau and Data Analysis.md

 <br>
 [Final Data Set](pdf/Parks_Forests.pdf)

-**Project description:** Through the Wikipedia library available to Python I gathered, from <a href="https://en.wikipedia.org/wiki/List_of_national_parks_of_the_United_States">List of national parks in the United States</a>, and <a href="https://en.wikipedia.org/wiki/List_of_national_forests_of_the_United_States">List of national forests in the United States</a> all geospatial data which was then mapped through Tableau.
+**Project description:** Through the Wikipedia library available to Python I gathered, from <a href="https://en.wikipedia.org/wiki/List_of_national_parks_of_the_United_States">List of national parks in the United States</a>, and <a href="https://en.wikipedia.org/wiki/List_of_national_forests_of_the_United_States">List of national forests in the United States</a>, all relevant geographic data which was then mapped through Tableau.
 The final result reflects the distance from my personal home in the state of Florida.

 ### Technologies
 <p>